MahmoodAlhashmi/tunneler/README.md

 # tunneler
-A remote controll car using LORA to tunnel wifi from inside building to somehwere secore outside
+A remote controll car using LORA to tunnel wifi from inside building to somehwere secure outside
+NOTE: THIS PROJECT IS STILL NOT DONE